 Francis S. Collins, MD, PhD

-16th Director of the National Institutes of Health (NIH)
+Director, National Institutes of Health (NIH)